Asheeyah23/Asheeyah23/README.md

 ---

-💻About Me
+## About Me

 I’m passionate about building digital experiences that feel simple,thoughtful,and visually engaging.
 My background in Computer Engineering gives me a strong technical foundation,while my work in Frontend Development and UI/UX Design allows me to bring ideas to life through clean interfaces and user-centered design.
 Beyond tech,I’m also the founder of a gift-curating brand,where creativity,storytelling,and attention to detail come together in a different way.

-•💻 2+ Shipped Projects
+•💻 4+ Shipped Projects

-•🏆Participated in 2+ hackatons
+•🏆 Participated in 3+ hackatons

+•🏅 2 hackathons won

-•🌎Based in nigeria
+•🌎 Based in nigeria

-•✨Bitcoin enthusiast
+•✨ Bitcoin enthusiast

-•🤝Open-source Contributor
+•🤝 Open-source Contributor

 I enjoy turning ideas into experiences people genuinely enjoy using.

 ---

-🌱Currently exploring
+## Currently exploring

 •Building better digital experiences through thoughtful UX